There are some great tools on the market today for a freelance writer. But the problem with some of these tools is, they turn writers into robots.

 3. Robots Can’t Help You Develop a Style and Voice

-Part of a company’s branding is how they talk about themselves.
+Part of a company’s branding is how it talks about itself.
 Some use humor, while others are quite serious.

 Other organizations want to make their topic or industry sound simple enough for anyone to understand.
-This might mean a lack of sentence structure variance as you aim for low reading levels.
+This might mean a lack of sentence structure variance as you aim for easy reading levels.

 But a robot doesn’t understand this concept.
 A robot only looks at what’s on the page and not your brand guidelines.
 No robot can understand the intricacies of what you do and who you are.